hURKa-friends/TP-RehabApp/lib/docs/page_management/submenu_wrapper_example.md

 > [!TIP]
 > If you want to create choice menu for your final page that will change its behaviour based on the
-> selection can use `FooView's` constructor to pass attributes changing its behaviour.
+> selection you can use `FooView's` constructor to pass attributes changing its behaviour.
 ```dart
 import 'package:flutter/material.dart';
 import 'package:rehab_app/services/page_management/models/base_page_model.dart';